tyu0912/ansible-terraform-gcp/README.md

 ## Troubleshooting

 - It may be necessary to enable some GPC APIs.
-For example: Enable Computer Engine API: https://console.developers.google.com/apis/library/compute.googleapis.com?pli=1
+Ex: `Error: Error creating GlobalAddress: googleapi: Error 403: Compute Engine API has not been used`.
+In this case enable Compute Engine API: https://console.developers.google.com/apis/library/compute.googleapis.com?pli=1
 - Running ansible might trigger host checking `Are you sure you want to continue connecting`.
 It has been rarely observed that this blocks the process.
 If so, stop the process, ssh into the instance separately and then try running the step again.
 - Running ansible, also rarely observed error installing package ` FAILED! => {"changed": false, "cmd": "apt-get install --no-install-recommends python-apt...`.
 There are retries set but if this blocks, just rerun the step.
+- May get error like `Error: google: could not find default credentials.`.
+If this happens, run this: `gcloud auth application-default login`

 ## Resources Used:
 1. https://learn.hashicorp.com/terraform/gcp/build